matthewyangcs/matthewyangcs/README.md

 ### Hi there 👋

-To whom it may concern, most my work regarding research projects is on my Georgia Tech Github.
+To whom it may concern, much of my work is either private or on Georgia Tech Github.
 Please contact me for more information :)
 <!--
 **matthewyangcs/matthewyangcs** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.